-- signs of physical or emotional abuse - appearing to be malnourished, unkempt or withdrawn - isolation from the community, seeming under the control or influence of others - living in dirty, cramped or overcrowded accommodation and/or living and working at the same address - Sleeping on a sofa but being charged exorbitant rent - lack of personal effects or identification documents - always wearing the same clothes avoidance of eye contact, appearing frightened or hesitant to talk to strangers Discriminatory abuse: Including forms of harassment, slurs or similar treatment because of age, race, religion or belief, sex, sexual orientation, gender reassignment, disability, marriage and civil partnership, pregnancy and maternity the person appears withdrawn and isolated expressions of anger, frustration, fear or anxiety the support on offer does not take account of the person's individual needs in terms of a protected characteristic Organisational or institutional abuse: Including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-This may range from one-off incidents to ongoing ill-treatment inadequate staffing levels people being hungry or dehydrated poor standards of care lack of personal clothing and possessions and communal use of personal items lack of adequate procedures poor record-keeping and missing documents absence of individual care plans lack of management overview and support Neglect and acts of omission: Including ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, care and support or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating failure to provide or allow access to food, shelter, clothing, heating, stimulation and activity, personal or medical care providing care in a way that the person dislikes failure to administer medication as prescribed refusal of access to visitors not taking account of the person's cultural, religious or ethnic needs Criminal exploitation and gangs Criminal exploitation abuse where vulnerable adults are manipulated and coerced into committing crimes.
-Self neglect: This covers a wide range of These could include the following:

-behaviour that is neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding

-- very poor personal hygiene
+Including forms of harassment, slurs or similar treatment because of age, race, religion or belief, sex, sexual orientation, gender reassignment, disability, marriage and civil partnership, pregnancy and maternity or other type of protected characteristic

+- the person appears withdrawn and isolated - expressions of anger, frustration, fear or anxiety - the support on offer does not take account of the person's individual needs in terms of a protected characteristic

+Organisational or institutional abuse:

+Including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
+This may range from one-off incidents to ongoing ill-treatment absence of individual care plans lack of management overview and support Neglect and acts of omission: Including ignoring medical, emotional or physical care needs, failure to provide access to appropriate health, care and support or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating failure to provide or allow access to food, shelter, clothing, heating, stimulation and activity, personal or medical care providing care in a way that the person dislikes failure to administer medication as prescribed refusal of access to visitors not taking account of the person's cultural, religious or ethnic needs Criminal exploitation and gangs Criminal exploitation abuse where vulnerable adults are manipulated and coerced into committing crimes.
+Self neglect: This covers a wide range of behaviour that is neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.
+You should take note of self-harming (cutting) or someone mentioning suicide.
+It could be a sign someone is experiencing another form of abuse or that they need mental health support.
+Very poor personal hygiene unkempt appearance lack of essential food, clothing or shelter malnutrition and/or dehydration living in squalid or unsanitary conditions (including hoarding) neglecting household maintenance
-- unkempt appearance

-- lack of essential food, clothing or shelter

-- malnutrition and/or dehydration

-- living in squalid or unsanitary conditions (including hoarding)

-- neglecting household maintenance